Clay Millennium Problems

 The Clay Millennium Problems were established to focus attention on foundational questions whose difficulty cuts across existing mathematical and physical frameworks.
 In this project, they also serve as a structured test suite for Coherence Geometry.

-Where candidate arguments or criteria are presented, they are offered as contributions to an ongoing process of review and refinement.
-Corrections, counterexamples, simplifications, and extensions are welcome.
+Where candidate arguments, criteria, or CG solution paths are presented, they are offered as contributions to an ongoing process of review and refinement.
+Corrections, counterexamples, simplifications, translation improvements, and extensions are welcome.

 The financial prize associated with the Clay problems is not the motivating factor for this work.
 The motivating factor is the original mathematical purpose of the problems themselves: advancing understanding of deep structure across mathematics and physics.